josecrdz1999/cosasfeas/README.md

 _[⬆ Back to Top](#table-of-contents)_

 14. ### Question14
-When using Continuous Integration, how often should the build be executed?
+How often should the build be executed?

 - [ ] Once per hour.
 - [x] Whenever new or changed code is checked into version control.